 A dermatologist uncovers stage IV lung cancer

-Richard visited his dermatologist for a cyst and left with a lung cancer diagnosis.
+A patient visits his dermatologist for a cyst and leaves with a lung cancer diagnosis.

 A cyst on my back didn’t initially stop me from daily activities, but over time it got larger and more painful.